Cyfrin/Updraft/courses/foundry/1-foundry-simple-storage/31-summary-congratulations/+page.md

 ## Understanding Contract Deployment and Interaction on the Blockchain

 We delved into the automation of contract deployments to a blockchain.
-Post-deployment, we interacted with them using the `Cast` keyword and `send` to make transactions, then `Cast call` to read from those contracts.
+Post-deployment, we interacted with them using the `cast` keyword and `send` to make transactions, then `cast call` to read from those contracts.

 Moreover, the knowledge on how to auto format contracts with `Forge format` was acquired.
 We also learnt the painstaking yet rewarding manual method of verifying our contracts on the blockchain.